shidi1985/academic-kickstart/content/home/invited_talks.md

 weight = 24

 +++
+T57.
+June 2021, Hohai University, "Applications of AI in Power System Control and Optimization"

+T56.
+May 2021, Xi'an Jiaotong University, "Applications of AI in Power System Control and Optimization"

 T55.
 Aug.
 2020, the 5th Zijin Forum, NARI Group, "An AI-to-Grid Story: Grid Mind Development and Demonstration"

 T54.
 June 2020, Beijing Jiaotong University, "Applications of AI in Power System Optimization and Control"